pivotal/docs-tap/scc/delivery-with-flux.hbs.md

 ## <a id="install-kustomize-controller"></a> Install Kustomize Controller Prerequisite

 As mentioned earlier, to use a build cluster to control the deployment on run clusters, you must install Flux CD kustomize-controller.
 You can do the installation using the flux cli.
 Use release [v0.41.2](https://github.com/fluxcd/flux2/releases/tag/v0.41.2).

-(Caution: newer releases of Kustomize Controller are not compatible with TAP 1.7.x)
+> **Caution** Newer releases of Kustomize Controller are not compatible with Tanzu Application Platform v1.7.x and later.

 To install Flux CD: